mikerockett/SimpleForms/packages/nicmart/string-template/README.md

 so I have decided to write once and for all a simple component that allows you to render a template string in which placeholders are named.

-Furhtermore, its placeholders can be nested as much as you want (multidimensional arrays allowed).
+Furthermore, its placeholders can be nested as much as you want (multidimensional arrays allowed).

 ## Usage
 Simply create an instance of `StringTemplate\Engine`, and use its `render` method.